algosup/2022-2023-project-4-game-design-Team-4/Quality-Assurance/test_plan.md

 ### 3.1 Scope of testing

-The first step will be to pass the tests of the basics of the game so if the enemies follow the good way or not.
+The first step will be to pass the tests of documentation.
+After that I need to test the basics of the game so if the enemies follow the good way or not.
 Also the shooting of the tower.
 Then we will test the part more specific of the game like the movement of the tower and the part of the game where the tower can be upgraded, and the part where the base can be destroyed.

 Then, we will use our test to check if the game is what we expected.
 We will also test the game with other people to see if they can play it without any problem.